- Visits and Events

 Holistic Review Process: The admissions process consists of a fair and comprehensive review of all applicants to determine potential success at Oregon State University.
 It is crucial for applicants to carefully complete the application process by providing thorough information.
 Estimating the likelihood of admission is very difficult without considering the complete application file.
 Admission assessment will consider all achievements, both academic and non-academic, to enroll students with a broad range of characteristics and perspectives.
 Considerations include, but are not limited to: academic achievement, creativity, initiative, motivation, leadership, persistence, service to others, intellectual curiosity, exceptional personal or academic recognition, unusual talent or ability, substantial experience with other cultures, and ability to overcome significant challenges.

 IB: International Baccalaureate.
 The International Baccalaureate Organization’s Diploma Program is a demanding two year, pre-university course of study that leads to examinations.
 It is designed for highly motivated secondary school students aged 16 to 19.
 Similar to Advanced Placement ("AP") examinations, students enrolled in the International Baccalaureate ("IB") Diploma Program earn credit hours or advanced placement in college courses.
 IB grade reports are automatically sent in July to students, their participating high schools, and the colleges they designated when they took the exams.
 Students earning the full I.B.
 Diploma with a minimum composite score of 30 or higher will be awarded sophomore status and will receive at least a $3000 scholarship, renewable for up to 4 years.
 See our I.B.
-Credit Articulation page ffor minimum score requirements.
+Credit Articulation page for minimum score requirements.
 Test scores must be submitted to Oregon State through official transcripts provided by the International Baccalaureate Organization.

 Insight Resume: Required as a part of the application for admissions, the Insight Resume helps the Office of Admissions better understand the contributions, qualifications, and talents of our students beyond test scores and high school grades.
 Students are asked to share their experience(s) in the areas of leadership and group contributions, knowledge in a field/creativity, dealing with adversity, community service, handling systemic challenges, and goals/task commitment.
+Note that the Insight Resume will be replaced with an essay and personal statement for students applying for Fall 2021 and beyond.

 Scholarships: University level scholarships that are awarded based on academic and/or extracurricular merit or a combination of Merit and Need.
 Students are not required to pay back these awards.
 Read more about scholarships.
 The priority deadline to apply for scholarships is February 1.